mxc-commons/znd-servicemanager/BENCHMARKS.md

 The new cache improves performance of consecutive requests for the same delegator by 45-75% and of consecutive requests for the same lazy service by 56%.

-Requests for aliased services are about 30% faster with mxc-servicemanager.
+Requests for aliased services are about 30% faster with znd-servicemanager.
 Same for invokables (about 87%) and factories (about 34%).

 ## Benchmark HasBench

 This benchmark measures the performance if the `has()` member of service manager.
-While `has(alias)` is slightly slower than zend-servicemanager now, `has` for all other items mxc-servicemanager is significantly faster than zend-servicemanager.
+While `has(alias)` is slightly slower than zend-servicemanager now, `has` for all other items znd-servicemanager is significantly faster than zend-servicemanager.

 ## Benchmark SetNewServiceBench

-This benchmark measures the time it takes to add an item to the service manager configuration using the "setter APIs" (mutability APIs). mxc-servicemanager is far faster than zend-servicemanager for all item types.
+This benchmark measures the time it takes to add an item to the service manager configuration using the "setter APIs" (mutability APIs). znd-servicemanager is far faster than zend-servicemanager for all item types.
 Minimum performance gain (addInitializerByClassName) is 81%, maximum performance gain (overrideAlias) is 3.658,00%.